liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/README.md

 │   ├── myText.txt
 │   ├── Description and Technical Details of the Data Preparation Pipeline Experiments.pdf │   └── README.md
-├── RobustnessTextTransformations/... # obustness on text transformation (details in RobustnessTextTransformations/readme.md) └── robustness/...              # Robustness on non-adversarial transformations (details in robustness/readme.md)
+├── RobustnessTextTransformations/... # Robustness on text transformation (details in RobustnessTextTransformations/readme.md)
+└── robustness/...              # Robustness on non-adversarial transformations (details in robustness/readme.md)
 ```